-My works on paper offer a more direct allusion to early botanical research by combining cyanotype photography and Victorian border motifs, thereby situating these images in a liminal space between the past and present.
-In some of these works, fields of Klein Blue painted across photographs of tree trunks allude to forestry management tree marking codes, with blue indicating that the tree is to be spared.
-Both my paintings and works on paper hinge on critical binaries in contemporary art: our perception of beauty in organic images and natural materials, together with an interest in historic representations of nature; technological progress versus its high cost to the ecosystem.
+My works on paper offer a direct allusion to early botanical research by combining cyanotype photography and Victorian border motifs, situating these images in a liminal space between the past and present.
+In some of these works, fields of Klein Blue allude to forestry management codes, where blue indicates a tree is to be spared.

-My research also delves into how goods from colonial times such as coffee, gold, sugar, rubber and precious stones shaped environments and communities: the environmental impact of these commodities on the Brazilian landscape is a vital aspect of my work.
+My research also delves into how colonial commodities—coffee, gold, sugar, and rubber—shaped environments and communities.
+The environmental impact of these commodities on the Brazilian landscape is a vital aspect of my work.

-Multidisciplinary Artist David Elia was born in Rio de Janeiro, Brazil in 1982.
+• Multidisciplinary Artist David Elia was born in Rio de Janeiro, Brazil in 1982.
+He has dual citizenship, Brazil and Portugal, and lives in the south of France.

 David has received critical acclaim in a variety of projects.
 He is one of the spearheads of new movements of creative hybrid professionals who offer innovative works, which mix the best of contemporary and functional art.